What do I need to start a cherry shrimp tank?

 Setting up a cherry shrimp tank involves several components.
 Here’s a rundown of everything you’ll need:

 • Tank: A 10-gallon tank is a good starting point for beginners.
-It offers a balance between manageability and stabilityOpens in a new tab..
+It offers a balance between manageability and stability.

-• Water Testing Kit: This is crucial for monitoring your water parametersOpens in a new tab..
+• Water Testing Kit: This is crucial for monitoring your water parameters.
 It helps you ensure the pH, temperature, hardness, and total dissolved solids (TDS) are within the suitable range for cherry shrimp.

-• Water Conditioner or Remineralizer: If your tap water’s parameters are far off the markOpens in a new tab., a shrimp-specific water conditioner or remineralizer can help adjust them.
+• Water Conditioner or Remineralizer: If your tap water’s parameters are far off the mark, a shrimp-specific water conditioner or remineralizer can help adjust them.

-• Dechlorinator: Tap water often contains chlorine or chloramines, which are harmful to shrimp.
-A dechlorinator neutralizes these chemicals.
+• Dechlorinator: Tap waterOpens in a new tab. often contains chlorine or chloramines, which are harmful to shrimp.
+A dechlorinatorOpens in a new tab. neutralizes these chemicals.

-• Heater (Optional): If your home stays above 18°C (64°F), you may not need a heater.
+• Heater (Optional): If your home stays above 18°C (64°F), you may not need a heaterOpens in a new tab..
 But if temperatures fluctuate, a heater can help maintain a stable environment.

 • Filter (Optional): While not strictly necessary, a filter can help maintain water quality and provide a home for beneficial bacteria.
-A sponge filter is a safe and effective choice for a shrimp tank.
+A sponge filterOpens in a new tab. is a safe and effective choice for a shrimp tank.

-• Substrate: Sand, gravel, or a plantedOpens in a new tab. tank substrate can be used, depending on your tank setup and maintenance routine.
+• Substrate: Sand, gravel, or a planted tank substrate can be used, depending on your tank setup and maintenance routine.

 • Plants and Decorations: Broad-leafed plants, mosses, and floating plants are great for cherry shrimp.
-Decorations like driftwoodOpens in a new tab., rocks, and shrimp hides add to the natural aesthetic and provide hiding spots.
+Decorations like driftwood, rocks, and shrimp hides add to the natural aesthetic and provide hiding spots.

 • Patience: Last but not least, remember that setting up a cherry shrimp tank is a process.
 It requires patience and regular monitoring to create a thriving environment for your shrimp.